Chief Information Officer, Digital Business Solutions / QUT Privacy Officer, Governance and Legal Services

 As per the Corporate Information Asset Management policy (F/1.9), data custodians should consider appropriate controls and restrictions for the information in their custody.
 Information which is classified as protected or highly protected should not be moved out of an environment in which QUT's routine security standards (both physical and technical) apply unless the data custodian has approved the use as part of standard processes.

 Unless stated otherwise by separate agreement, ownership of information, data and software within QUT is held solely by QUT and is not assigned or delegated in any way.
 All major information assets (as defined within the Information Asset Register) must be accounted for and have a nominated information asset owner and a data custodian who is accountable for the implementation and management of this policy in relation to the asset.
-Information Technology Services maintains a list of accountable officers for the University's major data sets.
+Digital Business Solutions (QUT staff access only) maintains a list of accountable officers for the University's major data sets.
 The nominated owner or custodian will ensure that only authorised software are used in processing or storing information assets.
 The use of unauthorised software or software that has not been evaluated and approved to process or store information assets is not permitted.

-The Director, Information Technology Services is responsible for the development and publication of minimum security standards for QUT's business systems and networks, operating procedures, and other security protocols, including incident management and reporting protocols for information security breaches.
-The Director, Information Technology Services is also responsible for the establishment and promulgation of standards, identification of security threats and vulnerabilities, conduct of training and awareness relating to IT security, and participation in security audits and evaluations, including providing relevant advice to custodians of systems within QUT and the development and maintenance of business continuity plans for critical information systems (Business Continuity Management Framework).
+The Chief Information Officer, Digital Business Solutions is responsible for the development and publication of minimum security standards for QUT's business systems and networks, operating procedures, and other security protocols, including incident management and reporting protocols for information security breaches.
+The Chief Information Officer, Digital Business Solutions is also responsible for the establishment and promulgation of standards, identification of security threats and vulnerabilities, conduct of training and awareness relating to IT security, and participation in security audits and evaluations, including providing relevant advice to custodians of systems within QUT and the development and maintenance of business continuity plans for critical information systems (Business Continuity Management Framework).

 Director, Governance and Legal Services